dotnet/linker/docs/data-formats.md

 </linker>
 ```

 In some cases, it's useful to remove only specific usage of the attribute.
-This can be achieved by specifying the value
-or values of the arguments to match.
+To do this, you can add arguments to the `RemoveAttributeInstances` constructor.
+Any instances of the custom attribute that have arguments that match its `RemoveAttributeInstances` arguments will be removed.
+To do this, add an `<argument>` tag with `type="System.Object"` inside the `RemoveAttributeInstances` tag.
+Inside that tag, add the `<argument>` tag with the type and value you want to match with the instances of the custom attribute.
 In the example below only `System.Reflection.AssemblyMetadataAttribute` custom attributes
-with the first argument equal to `RemovableValue` will be removed.
+with the first argument that is a `System.String` and is equal to `RemovableValue` will be removed.

 ```xml
 <linker>